TrossenRobotics/interbotix_xsarms_docs/docs/ros1_packages.rst

 .. note::

     To use any of these packages, you must already have ROS and the X-Series Arm packages installed.
     If you do not have these installed, follow the steps detailed in the :doc:`ROS Interface Setup<ros_interface>`.

 Below is a list of all ROS packages meant to be used with the many X-Series robotic arms sold by Trossen Robotics.
-Packages were tested on Ubuntu Linux 18.04 and 20.04 using ROS 1 Melodic and Noetic respectively.
+Packages were tested on Ubuntu 20.04 using ROS 1 Noetic.
 Additionally, all ROS nodes were written using Python or C++.
 However, any programming language capable of sending ROS messages can be used to control the robots.
 The core packages inside this repo are as follows:

 -   :doc:`interbotix_xsarm_descriptions<ros1_packages/arm_descriptions>` - contains the meshes and URDFs
     (including accurate inertial models for the links) for all arm platforms